awsdocs/aws-sam-developer-guide/doc_source/sam-property-api-lambdarequestauthorizer.md

 *Type*: String
 *Required*: No
 *Default*: TOKEN
-*AWS CloudFormation Compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.
+*AWS CloudFormation compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.

  `Identity`   <a name="sam-api-lambdarequestauthorizer-identity"></a>
 This property can be used to specify an `IdentitySource` in an incoming request for an authorizer
 *Type*: [LambdaRequestAuthorizationIdentity](sam-property-api-lambdarequestauthorizationidentity.md)
 *Required*: No
-*AWS CloudFormation Compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.
+*AWS CloudFormation compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.

 ## Examples<a name="sam-property-api-lambdarequestauthorizer--examples"></a>